 Method #2: Install a Motion-Activated Sprinkler

 Essentially, a motion-activated sprinkler will squirt cats with water if they enter the garden.
-It’s one of the most effective ways to stop cats pooping in your garden.
+It’s one of the most effective ways to discover how to stop cats pooping in your garden.
+It is actually completely harmless too but many cat owners will see you soaking their beloved pet and see it as an outright attack.

 However, it is also one of the more difficult to implement for a variety of reasons: